anitarau/Stereo_matching/README.md

 - 6 trained models
 - 5 .py files containing code for preprocessing, training, testing (on the Kitti data set) and predicting.

-We do not provide the test set, it can be downloaded here: http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo
+The training/test set can be downloaded here: http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=stereo

 stereoMatchingTraining:

 We trained our models on the KITTI dataset.
-To run the code, run load_kitti.py first and convert images to .npy.
-Change directory in stereoMatchingTraining.py to the correct dataset.
+Download the training set from the website and run load_kitti.py to convert images to .npy.
+Change directory in stereoMatchingTraining.py to the correct dataset and run.

 stereoMatchingTesting:

 Change directory to correct validation set.

 stereoMatchingPredict:

-First run load_image.py to convert image to .npy-format.
+First run load_image.py to convert (any) image to .npy-format.
 In stereoMatchingPredict.py choose model and change directory to load the correct weights.
 Also change the network that should be used in make_graph().
 Change directory to images that are to be predicted.

+Our best model is 7_layer_tv.